Explore our minors

 Gaming is a trend in the technical industry right now, with an explosion of mobile devices, popular apps and online badges for everything from working out to conserving energy.
 Students gain expertise in a range of areas related to digital gaming, including artificial intelligence, computer graphics and embedded systems.

-This major combines the biological and ecological sciences with hydrology (the study of water quality, quantity and distribution).
+This minor combines the biological and ecological sciences with hydrology (the study of water quality, quantity and distribution).
 Water is one of our most important global resources, and as climate change continues, increased water scarcity and shifting precipitation patterns will create more demand for water resource professionals.

 A degree in electrical engineering prepares students to develop solutions to problems, including generating and regulating electric power, manipulating signals for communication purposes and designing specialized circuits.
 In addition to receiving a well-rounded education in electrical engineering, students in the program can pursue an emphasis in biomedical engineering or renewable energy.